isabella232/rtos-docs-pr.pl-pl/rtos-docs/threadx/threadx-smp/chapter4.md

 ## <a name="tx_queue_send_notify"></a>tx_queue_send_notify

-Powiadamiaj aplikację, gdy wiadomość jest wysyłana do kolejki
+Powiadamianie aplikacji o wysłaniu komunikatu do kolejki

 ### <a name="prototype"></a>Prototype